Sunday 2nd August – Eighteenth Sunday in ordinary Time

 May we appeal to you at this time to remember the One Can Trust, who provide food and basic supplies to those in most need in our town.
 If you do go out shopping trips, 0r have a home delivery, do include a couple of extra items, – see their website https://onecantrust.org.uk/. for their current needs, and where and how to donate.
 (Many people are setting-up drop-off points at the frontages of their houses, so keep a eye open as you take your permitted exercise !)
 They have said that at this time, donations of money would be even more welcome that drop-offs offs of physical supplies.
 With the schools still not running at full capacity, children dependent on free school meals for much of their nutrition will be at risk (hence the recent Marcus Rashford campaign).
 And food poverty will only increase as many businesses are making people redundant.

-- Fr Jonathan is sending out weekly bulk e-mails to all parishioners.
-If you are not getting these, it means EITHER that they are being diverted to your Spam/junk box, OR more likely that we do not have your current e-mail address on our mailing database – even if you know that you have given it to someone in the parish for another purpose.
+- Fr Jonathan has been sending out weekly bulk e-mails to all parishioners, and this will continue as many of our people are still not able to gather together for public Mass.
+If you are not getting these messages, it means EITHER that they are being diverted to your Spam/junk box, OR more likely that we do not have your current e-mail address on our mailing database – even if you know that you have given it to someone in the parish for another purpose.
 Please email to email@example.com, and if willing, include your postal address and phone number so we can update our records.